We found 3 providers matching cosmetic breast surgery and who accept Blue Cross and Blue Shield of Florida BlueCare All Copay near Weston, FL.

 All Interests: Breast Augmentation, Endoscopic Surgery, Chin Implants, Eyelid Problems, Injectable Fillers, ...
 (Read more)

-Dr. Miguel Medina is a physician who specializes in plastic surgery.
-He obtained his medical school training at the University of North Carolina at Chapel Hill School of Medicine and performed his residency at Brigham and Women's Hospital and Massachusetts General Hospital.
+Dr. Miguel Medina is a medical specialist in plastic surgery.
+He is rated 5.0 stars out of 5 by his patients.
 Areas of expertise for Dr. Medina include cleft lip and palate, migraine, and ectropion (outward-turned eyelid).
-Dr. Medina has a 5.0 out of 5 star average patient rating.
-Blue Cross Blue Shield EPO, Blue Cross Blue Shield Bronze, and Blue Cross Blue Shield HMO are among the insurance carriers that Dr. Medina takes.
-Dr. Medina has received professional recognition including the following: V.J.
+He is an in-network provider for Blue Cross Blue Shield EPO, Blue Cross Blue Shield Bronze, Blue Cross Blue Shield HMO, and more.
+After attending the University of North Carolina at Chapel Hill School of Medicine, he completed his residency training at Brigham and Women's Hospital and Massachusetts General Hospital.
+He has received professional recognition including the following: V.J.
 Kazanjian Research Fellowship.
-In addition to English, he speaks Spanish.
-He is affiliated with Cleveland Clinic.
-Dr. Medina is closed to new patients at this time.
+In addition to English, Dr. Medina speaks Spanish.
+He is professionally affiliated with Cleveland Clinic.
+Unfortunately, Dr. Medina is not currently accepting new patients.

 Relevant Interests: , breast augmentation, breast lift